-Treatment of Recurrent Prostate Cancer
+Treatment for Recurrent Prostate Cancer

-Medically reviewed by Dr. C.H.
+by Dr. C.H.
 Weaver M.D.
-Medical Editor (08/2018)
+Medical Editor updated 1/2021

 When prostate cancer has been detected or has returned following initial treatment with surgery, radiation therapy and/or hormone therapy, it is said to be recurrent or relapsed.
 The following is a general overview of the treatment of recurrent prostate cancer.
 Recent advances in treatment have resulted in new treatment options that reduce symptoms and improve survival.
 Each person with prostate cancer is different, and the specific characteristics of your condition will determine how it is managed.
 The information on this Web site is intended to help educate you about treatment options and to facilitate a shared decision-making process with your treating physician.